- Movie Reviews

 There is some use of substances in this movie, including:

-Hunger Games: Mockingjay - Part 1 is a fantasy action adventure based on the Hunger Games series of books.
+The Hunger Games: Mockingjay - Part 1 is a fantasy action adventure based on The Hunger Games series of books.
 This third instalment in the series is darker and more political than its predecessors, focussing on revolution and the overthrow of the Capitol rather than the violent reality games for which the books are named.
 There are therefore no scenes of children killing children.
 However the film does contain some intense violence and disturbing images, with the heroine Katniss being shown as unhappy and traumatised.
 For this reason, our reviewer found the film unsuitable for under 13s, and strongly recommends parental guidance for the 13-15 age group.

 The main messages from this movie are: